dnpuneeth/Algorithm-Scripting/README.md

-This Repo includes the Data-Structures and Algorithms implmented with least number of bin functions.
+This Repo includes the Data-Structures and Algorithms implemented with least number of bin functions.